 Blubrry PowerPress Podcasting Plugin

-Though you can host your files on any of the podcast hostings, your blog still needs to understand and display podcast on your blog.
+Though you can host your files on any of the podcast hosting, your blog still needs to understand and display podcast on your blog.
 Blubrry PowerPress WordPress plugin does the work for my blogs.

 It allows you to define the podcast description, show-notes, and other properties.
 It also allows you to create iTunes friendly podcast feed which can be submitted to podcast networks.

 You can also display a good looking podcast player on your pages with a podcast episode.
 So, this plugin can give you a complete solution to integrate podcasts on your WordPress site.
-It can also manage multiple podcast shows attach to the same WordPress site.
+It can also manage multiple podcasts shows attach to the same WordPress site.

 There are some advanced option and additional HTML5 Player layouts which get unlocked if you are using the Blubrry Hosting solution.